somerandomguythatneedshelp/RankUp/README.md

 Game starts -> Check if Ranked -> if playlist id != 10 = 2v2 -> BeforeMatchMMR (n1) -> Game ends -> AfterMatchMMR (n2) -> Calculate difference (subtract current mmr with new mmr) -> Is new int negative or not (n3) -> if positive player win -> save mmr to a file

-Game starts -> Get MMR values from file -> Calculate average (n4) -> add current mmr before the match
+Game starts -> Get MMR values from file -> Calculate average (n4) -> add current mmr before the match to the array with MMR rankings and find the next one -> add current MMR with average mmr gain -> see if the next mmr ranking is still the next one -> if not, player will rank up, if not, the player will not rank up

 # n1
 this int is initalized before the match starts to compare later